Shape the future of Australian horticulture

 Summary of SIAP chairs

-The selection process for independent SIAP chairs is now complete.
+The selection process for SIAP chairs is now complete.
 Candidates selected by the Hort Innovation Board reflect a broad range of horticulture and agriculture experience, as well as solid foundations in executive appointments and former chairing roles.

 Each chair will receive their industry allocation and complete a comprehensive induction program.
 Following the completion of the program, the chairs will become fully operational in overseeing the smooth running of their SIAP portfolios.